 How to avoid plagiarism:

-You can also complete our eLearning module to learn more about how to correctly cite the work of other authors.
+Students who started at Cranfield before September 2021 can complete our eLearning module to learn more about how to correctly cite the work of other authors.
 Please click on the link for the version that relates to your school: